How Measuring Purchasing Performance Can Help Optimize Supply Chains

-- Purchasing Improvements: Efficiencies in the method used in the purchasing department will increase effectiveness.
-These can include the introduction of EDI, e-procurement systems, vendor managed inventory and pay on receipt processes.
+- Purchasing Improvements: Efficiencies in the methods used in the purchasing department will increase effectiveness.
+These can include the introduction of EDI, e-procurement systems, vendor-managed inventory and pay on receipt processes.

 - Transportation Improvements: When a purchasing department negotiates with a carrier or number of carriers to reduce the cost of transporting items from the vendor to the production facilities, the unit cost of the item will be reduced.
 This cost saving can be used as a measurement of effectiveness.

 A number of studies have been carried out on purchasing performance and the results have noted that there is no one method that will cover every purchasing department.
 However, there are a number of key measures that are found to be common in evaluating performance.
 Namely, cost saving, vendor quality, delivery metrics, price effectiveness, and inventory flow.